-User Notes: Care should be taken not to mistake the mixing of eluvial (leached) layers that have high value and low chroma (E horizon) or Illuvial layers that have accumulated carbonates (calcic horizon) into the surface layer as depletions.
+User Notes: Care should be taken not to mistake the mixing of an E horizon and illuvial layers that have accumulated carbonates (calcic horizon) into the surface layer as depletions.
 Mixing of layers can be caused by burrowing animals or cultivation.
 Pieces of deeper layers that become incorporated into the surface layer are not redox depletions.
 Knowledge of local conditions is required in areas where light-colored eluvial layers and/or layers high in carbonates may be present.
 In soils that are wet because of subsurface saturation, the layer immediately below the dark surface is likely to have a depleted or gleyed matrix.
 Redox depletions are usually associated with microsites that have redox concentrations occurring as pore linings or masses within the depletion(s) or surrounding the depletion(s).